MilanSuk/skyalt/sdk/prompt_tool.md

 When you edit(for example addEditboxString(), etc.) tool's argument(attribute), don't forget to write it back inside setNewValue callback.

+When you use functions from apis.go file, all ui.<function> parameters must be set immediately.
+Do not set UI components(Button, Edtibox, etc.) attributes later or inside callbacks(UIButton.clicked, etc.)

 storage.go has list of functions, use them.
 To access the storage, call the Load...() function in storage.go, which returns the data.
 Don't call save/write on that data, it's automatically called after the function ends.

 help_functions.go has list of functions, use them.